 One other thing that I should mention is that depending on what region you’re in, there are usually local delicacies such as matcha in Kyoto and Okonomiyaki in Hiroshima.

 You may want to consider picking up a portable WiFi while in Japan since it makes travelling more convenient when you have access to Google Maps live.
 Prices vary depending on how many days you need the WiFi for and how much data you need, but overall, prices are quite reasonable at $4.65 USD to $7.80 USD per day.
 Sakura Mobile offers both a SIM card and portable WiFi which allows you to have up to 15 devices connected.
 Their service is reliable and it’s rather convenient to pick up or have the WiFi delivered to you.
-See below for the different plans, prices, and features.
+Drop off is also easy.
+See below for the different plans and prices.

 Although Japan has many free attractions, you’ll eventually have to pay for some things.
 Temples only charge a few hundred yen, and museums cost just a touch more, but if you decide to go see a sumo match or visit a theme park, the costs do add up fast.
 My estimate of $120 assumes that you’re just paying the admission to the major temples, parks, and museums.